 So you’ve bought yourself an amp and you need to know what amplifier accessories you might need to get the best out of your kit.
 Do you need an amp stand or more amp cables?
 We’ve got you covered in our essential guide.

-When you get yourself a new guitar amp, there are selection of amplifier accessories that will make your musical life a lot easier!
+When you get yourself a new guitar amp, there is a selection of amplifier accessories that will make your musical life a lot easier!

-Things like an amp stand, guitar amp cable and latching pedals help help you get the most out of your amp whilst amplifier accessories like amp covers and valve testing kits allow you to maintain your guitar amplifier and get the best use out of them for many years.
+Things like an amp stand, guitar amp cable and latching pedals help you get the most out of your amp whilst amplifier accessories like amp covers and valve testing kits allow you to maintain your guitar amplifier and get the best use out of them for many years.